-Action 6.1.7: Losses price signals driving flexibility
+Action 6.1.6: Losses price signals driving flexibility

-p Description Use of flexibility - incorporating losses price signals into the decision-making process within a future DSO scenario.
-Whilst the majority of flexibility is expected to be driven by wholesale energy prices, which in turn drive time-of-use tariff price fluctuations, it is acknowledge that DSO flexibility will also be required Background in order to ensure networks can run within limits (e.g. thermal) and optimally.
-Operation within limits is the key driver for DSO flexibility, however we also recognise that optimisation could take into account factors such as losses.
-The enhanced understanding of network losses project has shown that signalling available Onnoutronito network capacity in the form of active losses charging offers a potential mechanism by which the Opportunity DSO could increase overall system efficiency and maintain integrity within the distribution system.
+Description Use of flexibility - incorporating losses price signals into the decision-making process with future DSO scenario.
+Whilst the majority of flexibility is expected to be driven by wholesale energy prices, with drive time-of-use tariff price fluctuations, it is acknowledge that DSO flexibility will also in order to ensure networks can run within limits (e.g. thermal) and optimally.
+Operation rithin a Whilst the majority of flexibility is expected to be driven by wholesale energy prices, w drive time-of-use tariff price fluctuations, it is acknowledge that DSO flexibility will also drive time-of-use tariff price fluctuations, it is acknowledge that DSO flexibility will also hich in turn Background in order to ensure networks can run within limits (e.g. thermal) and optimally.
+Operation be required on within limits is the key driver for DSO flexibility, however we also recognise that optimisation could take into account factors such as losses.
+The enhanced understanding of network losses project 73 has shown that signalling ava ilable Opportunity network capacity in the form of active losses charging offers a potential mechanism by which the DSO could increase overall system efficiency and maintain integrity within the distribut ion system.
 The scenario discussed in the report is the EV charging and discharging actions.
 Option 1) Do nothing.
-This option is not appropriate given the significant role that price signals and associated flexibility will have on the future network.
-If we do not appropriately incorporate losses Options as the market develops, the outcomes could result in higher overall costs for customers.
-Option 2) Take the learning from the CLDS project (and other relevant projects) as and when it arises, and take further action as appropriate.
-Proposal Research losses as part of CLDS is on-going, and we will continue to (and likely to expand) research this area as appropriate, subject to the learning that are derived from CLDS and other projects.
+This option is not appropriate given the significant role that price e signals and associated flexibility will have on the future network.
+If we do not appropriately incorp orate losses Options as the market develops, the outcomes could result in higher overall costs for customer s.
+Option 2) Take the learning from the CLDS 74 project (and other relevant projects) as an d when it arises, and take further action as appropriate.
+Research losses as part of CLDS is on-going, and we will continue to (and likely to expan nd) research Proposal this area as appropriate, subject to the learning that are derived from CLDS and other p projects.
 This area is primarily research-biased; hence the action type is listed as research.
 Action type Research Losses impact Medium Scorecard Metrics Not proposed.

-Action 6.2.2: Revolution of assets
+Action 6.2.1: Revolution of assets

 Description Revolution of assets (e.g. new materials/technologies).
-Background As a network operator, we need to keep up-to-date with new technologies to support flexible and smart grid development of our network.
-Opportunity This includes looking into new cable technologies (e.g. superconducting or capacitor cables), power electronic applications to support DC operation of the network embedding LCTs, looking into new assets to support the possibility of micro grids on certain parts of our network and improving network congestion through the application of real time thermal ratings (RTTR).
-Options To carry out innovation projects or to apply as business-as-usual (BAU) for those already trialled in 2015-23.
-Proposal To continue, and trial as necessary in collaboration with other DNOs, industry players and academia, and to consider for a trial as technology matures.
+Background As a network operator, we need to keep up-to-date with new technologies to support flexible and Dackground smart grid development of our network.
+This includes looking into new cable technologies (e.g. superconducting or capacitor cables), power Onnortunity electronic applications to support DC operation of the network embedding LCTs, looking into new Opportunity assets to support the possibility of micro grids on certain parts of our network and improving network congestion through the application of real time thermal ratings (RTTR).
+Options To carry out innovation projects or to apply as BAU for those already trialled in 2015-23.
+Proposal To continue, and trial as necessary in collaboration with other DNOs, industry players and Proposal academia, and to consider for a trial as technology matures.
 Action type Research.
+Losses impact There will be losses benefit once a model is developed.
+Scorecard metrics Not proposed, this is horizon scanning.